abdi316/Diabetes-readmission1/README.md

-# Diabetes-readmission-prediction-model
+# Diabetes-readmission-prediction

 Predicting Early Readmission of Diabetic Patients Overview

-This project predicts 30-day hospital readmissions for diabetic patients using machine learning.
-The goal is to identify high-risk patients early to improve outcomes and reduce healthcare costs.
+This project predicts 30 day hospital readmissions for diabetic patients using machine learning.
+The goal is to identify high risk patients early to improve outcomes and reduce healthcare costs.

 Dataset
 Source: UCI Machine Learning Repository